 So here are the details, people.
 All IC sockets are designed to protect the chip.
-Primarily from damage due to soldering (excessive heat).
+For example, from damage due to soldering (excessive heat).
 But standard sockets are also good for facilitating replacement of a chip.
 It is relatively easy to remove and reinsert a chip when necessary.

 But here is where machine pin sockets and standard sockets differ.
 Machine pin sockets are not designed to facilitate replacement.
 They are destined to retain.
 They are meant to grab onto a chip and Hold The Holy Shit out of it so that it can withstand a trip through a shake-n-bake (a colloquial term for an oven and/or vibration table used to test the robustness of assemblies) without loosing the chip.